course-details-portlet

 Learning outcome

-Skills: - The students can use relevant scientific methods in independent research and development in computational forensics. - The students are capable of carrying out an independent limited research or development project in computational forensics under supervision, following the applicable ethical rules.
+Skills: - The students can use relevant scientific methods in independent research and development in applying AI to forensics and investigation. - The students are capable of carrying out an independent limited research project with supervising support and guidance from the course teachers, following the applicable ethical rules. -The students are expected to learn how to write strong research articles. -Application and use of at least one state-of-the-art AI method for the student's chosen research subject. -Ability to concisely present research and results.

 Learning methods and activities